hyperledger/besu-docs/docs/public-networks/how-to/connect/manage-peers.md

     You can use [`admin_addPeer`](../../reference/cli/options.md#admin_addpeer) to attempt a specific connection, but this isn't P2P discovery.

-We recommend [using bootnodes](../../../private-networks/how-to/configure/bootnodes.md) to initially discover peers.
+In private networks, we recommend [using bootnodes](../../../private-networks/how-to/configure/bootnodes.md) to initially discover peers.

 ## Limit peers